alem-platform/bootcamp-go/crunch03/README.md

 Options:
   --help        : Show the help message and exit --verbose     : Display detailed information about the simulation, including grid size, number of ticks, speed, and map name
-  --delay-ms=<n>: Set the animation speed in milliseconds.
-Default is 2500 milliseconds --file=<path> : Load the initial grid from a specified file
+  --delay-ms=X  : Set the animation speed in milliseconds.
+Default is 2500 milliseconds --file=X      : Load the initial grid from a specified file
   --edges-portal: Enable portal edges where cells that exit the grid appear on the opposite side --random=WxH  : Generate a random grid of the specified width (W) and height (H) --fullscreen  : Adjust the grid to fit the terminal size with empty cells